-He once said something that has been with me ever since: “If I can substitute one company for another and have the ad still make sense, it’s not a good ad.”
+Seth Godin—a successful entrepreneur, bestselling author, and marketing expert—sums it up perfectly: “If I can substitute one company for another and have the ad still make sense, it’s not a good ad.”

-And that’s it!
+And that’s it.

 All of your ads should speak the language of your company and use the same design guidelines as your website and print materials.